TheCyberDiver/Splunk-In-The-Cloud-Setup/README.md

   Summary: Today we setup an azure VM that hosts Splunk Enterprise.
 The next step I will be showing is setting up forwards and configuring splunk to accept logs!

+###############################################
+#           Forwarders in the Clouds          #
+#                  Brett H.                   #
+###############################################

+1.0.
+In the Splunk Enterprise web interface navigate to Settings>Forwarding and receiving.
+  1.1.
+Under the Receive data and click "Add New" and input port "9997" and save it.
+  1.2.
+Now this splunk instance is listening on port 9997 1.3.
+We are going to navigate to the apps section in the splunk instance and then manage apps 1.4.
+Click browse more apps in the top right and type linux.
+For this tutorial we will grab sys logs from another linux VM!
+  1.5.
+We will install the splunk addon for unix and linux and input your Splunk Email and password to be able to download.
+  1.6.
+Create another VM.
+It can be another CentOS, Ubuntu, or any other linux VM.
+I will be using Ubuntu 20.04 LTS gen 2.
+  1.7.
+Navigate to https://www.splunk.com/en_us/download/universal-forwarder.html to download the .deb instead get the wget command.
+2.0.
+Installing the Forwarder onto the VM
+  2.1.
+SSH into the VM that will be used to forward the sys logs.
+  2.2.
+Run "cd /opt" to switch into the directory we will install the forwarder on.
+  2.3.
+Download wget by running "sudo apt-get install wget" 2.3.
+Paste the "sudo wget <Splunk install command> That you received from the splunk forwarder download of the .deb file.
+  2.4.
+Once its done installing run "sudo dpkg -i splunkforwarder-9.0.0.1-9e907cedecb1-linux-2.6-amd64.deb" 2.5.
+Now run "sudo /opt/splunkforwarder/bin/splunk start --accept-license" it will prompt to create a user and password 2.6.
+Now run "cd /opt/splunkforwarder/bin/" so we can work in the bin dir in the splunk dir 3.0.
+Connecting Splunk Universal Forwarder up to the Splunk Enterprise.
+  3.1.
+Run "sudo ./splunk set deploy-poll <Ip address of splunk enterprise>:8089" (port 8089 is the mngmt port) and input your credentials
+  3.2. now run "sudo ./splunk restart"
+  3.3.
+Just like when we downloaded splunk enterprise we had to add firewall rules. so in 3.4 we will do just that!
+  3.4.